 Athletic Recovery IV Therapy for East Valley Athletes

-Training in the Arizona desert demands more from your body than most athletes realize.
-Between the dry heat, intense sun, and low humidity, you can lose fluids and electrolytes faster than water alone can replace them.
-Athletic recovery IV therapy delivers hydration, vitamins, and nutrients directly into your bloodstream so you can bounce back faster and train harder.
-And with mobile IV therapy in Queen Creek, you don't even have to leave your couch.
+Training in the Arizona desert takes more out of you than most athletes realize.
+The dry heat, direct sun, and low humidity strip fluids and electrolytes faster than water alone can replace them.
+Athletic recovery IV therapy puts hydration, vitamins, and nutrients directly into your bloodstream so you bounce back faster and train harder.
+With mobile IV therapy in Queen Creek, you don't even have to leave your couch.

-Athletic recovery IV therapy is a targeted infusion of fluids, vitamins, and nutrients delivered directly into your bloodstream through a small IV catheter.
-Unlike drinking water or popping supplements, IV delivery bypasses your digestive system entirely.
-That means close to 100% absorption compared to roughly 50% bioavailability from oral supplements.
+Athletic recovery IV therapy is an infusion of fluids, vitamins, and nutrients delivered into your bloodstream through a small IV catheter.
+Unlike drinking water or popping supplements, IV delivery bypasses your digestive system.
+That means close to 100% absorption compared to roughly 50% from oral supplements.

-A typical session takes 30 to 45 minutes.
-One of our licensed providers comes to your home, gym, or wherever you happen to be, sets you up comfortably, and handles the rest.
-Most clients relax, scroll their phone, or catch up on a show while the drip runs.
-Many report feeling noticeably better within a few hours.
+A session takes 30 to 45 minutes.
+One of our licensed providers comes to your home, gym, or wherever you happen to be, sets you up, and handles the rest.
+Most people scroll their phone or watch something while the drip runs.
+Many feel noticeably better within a few hours.

-Every ingredient in our athletic recovery bag is chosen to support what your body burns through during hard training.
+Every ingredient in the bag targets what your body burns through during hard training.

 We also offer add-ons like anti-nausea medication for athletes dealing with heat-related nausea or post-exertion GI distress.
 Check our full service menu for all available options.